BanForFun/Buffalo/README.md

-# Buffela wire protocol
+# Buffela binary format

-Buffela (pronounced bah-FEH-lah) is a minimal, schema-based binary wire protocol.
+Buffela (pronounced bah-FEH-lah) is a minimal, schema-based binary format.

 You can write the schemas in any json-compatible language, like for example yaml: